Advanced heavy-water reactor: Fuel cycle

 The fuel for AHWR would be manufactured by the Advanced Fuel Fabrication Facility, which is under the direction of Bhabha Atomic Research Centre (BARC) Tarapur.
 AFFF is currently working on PFBR fuel rod production.
 AFFF has been associated with fuel rod fabrication for other research purposes in the past.
 AFFF is the only nuclear fuel production facility in the world which has dealt with uranium, plutonium and thorium.

 Future plans

-Indian Government announced in 2013 it would build an AHWR of 300 MWe with its location to be decided.
+The Indian Government announced in 2013 it would build an AHWR of 300 MWe with its location to be decided.
 As of 2017, the design was in the final stages of validation.